Erd\H{o}s-Ko-Rado for random hypergraphs: asymptotics and stability: Acknowledgement

 \section{Acknowledgement}

-The authors are grateful to Yoshiharu Kohayakawa for mentioning the problem and helpful comments.
+The authors are grateful to Yoshiharu Kohayakawa for mentioning the problem and for several helpful comments.
 Many thanks go to Oded Regev and Ehud Friedgut for sharing a preliminary version of their paper.
+Finally, we thank the anonymous referee for carefully reading the paper and for many suggestions that improved its readability.